Twentieth Dynasty of Egypt

 The Twentieth Dynasty of Egypt (notated Dynasty XX, alternatively 20th Dynasty or Dynasty 20) is the third and last dynasty of the Ancient Egyptian New Kingdom period, lasting from 1189 BC to 1077 BC.
 The 19th and 20th Dynasties together constitute an era known as the Ramesside period owing to the predominance of rulers with the given name "Ramesses".
 This dynasty is generally considered to mark the beginning of the decline of Ancient Egypt, coinciding with the Bronze Age Collapse which led to the end of the New Kingdom and the onset of the Third Intermediate Period.
-During the period of the Twentieth Dynasty, Ancient Egypt faced the crisis of invasions by Sea Peoples.
+During the period of the Twentieth Dynasty, Ancient Egypt faced the crisis of invasions by the Sea Peoples.
 Though the dynasty was able to successfully defend Egypt, it left the kingdom seriously crippled.

 History

 After the death of the last pharaoh of the 19th Dynasty, Queen Twosret, Egypt entered into a period of civil war.
 Because of lost historical records, the cause of the civil war is unknown.
 The war was ended with the accession to the throne by Setnakhte, who founded the 20th Dynasty of Egypt.

 From the reign of Setnakhte and his son Ramesses III, Egypt faced the crisis caused by the invading of the Sea Peoples.
 These invasions formed part of a series of linked crises in numerous Mediterranean civilizations.
 Together, these crises are often referred to as the Late Bronze Age collapse.

 The Sea Peoples caused considerable damage to the people of Egypt, visible in the historical record.
 One inscription reads:

 "All at once the lands were removed and scattered in the fray.
 No land could resist their arms, from Hatti, Kode, Carchemish, Arzawa, and Alashiya on – being cut off at one time.
 A camp was set up in Amurru.
 They desolated its people and its land was like that which had never existed.
 They were coming forward toward Egypt, while the flame was prepared for them."